Parameter-Efficient Language Model Tuning with Active Learning in Low-Resource Settings: Conclusion

 \section{Conclusion}

 Our study has shed light on the advantages of parameter-efficient fine-tuning (PEFT) in low-resource settings, confirming its superiority over full fine-tuning (FFT) methods.
-Importantly, we have demonstrated that the integration of PEFT with active learning (AL) can offer substantial performance gains compared to passive learning strategies, even in settings where labeled data is scarce.
-Furthermore, we highlighted the potential of task-adaptive pre-training (TAPT) to improve model performance further when used in conjunction with both PEFT and AL. We found that AL methods in combination with PEFT and TAPT tend to select fewer \textit{unforgettable} instances and more \textit{moderately forgettable} examples.
-We further found that PEFT maintains the integrity of \textbf{early} and \textbf{middle} layer representations similar to the base model, thereby preventing forgetting during downstream task fine-tuning.
+Importantly, we have demonstrated that the integration of PEFT with active learning (AL) can offer substantial performance gains compared to passive learning, even in settings where labeled data is scarce.
+Furthermore, we highlighted the potential of task-adaptive pre-training (TAPT) to improve model performance further when used in conjunction with both PEFT and AL. We found that AL methods, in combination with PEFT, tend to select fewer \textit{unforgettable} instances and more \textit{moderately forgettable} examples.
+We further found that PEFT maintains the integrity of \textbf{early} and \textbf{middle} layer representations similar to the base model.
+We conjecture that this property mitigates forgetting during downstream task fine-tuning.
 These insights inform us of a possible underpinning mechanism that contributes to PEFT's superior performance and stability in low-resource settings.
 Overall, our work highlights the potential of PEFT and AL and establishes a foundation for developing increasingly efficient and cost-effective approaches for training models in low-resource settings.